aptos-labs/aptos-core/developer-docs-site/docs/concepts/resource-accounts.md

 A resource account is an [Account](https://aptos.dev/concepts/accounts/) that's used to store and manage resources.
 It can be a simple storage account that's used merely to separate different resources for an account or a module, or it can be utilized to programmatically control resource management in a contract.

-There are two distinct ways to manage a resource account.
+There are two distinct ways to manage a resource account:

+1. The auth key is rotated to a separate account that can control it manually
+2. The Move VM rotates the auth key to 0x0 and controls the account through a SignerCapability

 In this guide we'll discuss how to implement each technique, variations on the implementations, and any configuration details relevant to the creation process.

-## How to utilize a resource account

-### Manually controlling a resource account by rotating its auth key to another account's auth key
+## Rotating the auth key to another account

 The first technique we're going to discuss is through the `create_resource_account` function in the `resource_account.move` contract.
 View the code [here](https://github.com/aptos-labs/aptos-core/blob/4beb914a168bd358ec375bfd9854cffaa271199a/aptos-move/framework/aptos-framework/sources/account.move#L602).